hseager/you-are-merlin/README.md

 - You don't have to type out the full action, a partial match will do

 ## To do

-- Finish adding weapon stats
+### v0.2
+- Adjust items gen
+    - Can't get common items at the moment
 - Test in WASM

-### v0.2

-- 40% chance to get random loot on battle encounters
+- Add more weapon data for each theme so we don't run out
 - Balance changes
+    - Add stats to enemies
+- Display text rather than enemy stats

 - More types of encounters like puzzles and riddles etc
     - Choice encounter with reward or damage

 ### later
+- Manage during battles
 - Change rest to only partially heal
     - Gain life/potions from some encounters
-- Display text rather than enemy stats
 - Usable items
     - Use items/potions during a battle loop
 - Change battle loop to be interactive